“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 Related article: Prokaryotic Chromosome- Definition, Structure and Function.

-Chromosome sets other than the allosomes or sex chromosomes, having present in an identical pair and contains a major portion of the genome is known as the autosomes.
+Chromosome sets other than the allosomes or sex chromosomes, having present in an identical pair and containing a major portion of the genome is known as the autosomes.

 Read more: Definition Of Genetics And Related Terminologies.

 Structurally, though the autosomes are different from the allosome, even not all the autosomes are similar.